Penrose5833/cs480Penrose/README.md

 ## PA7: Solar System
 This project simulates a solar system.
 To run this project ```cd PA7``` and then follow the instructions in the README.md.

+## PA8: Bullet
+This project implements the bullet physics library with both static and dynamic objects.
+To run this project ```cd PA8``` and then follow the instruction in the README.md.